Wereldmuseum Leiden

 Provenance research

-The archives can be roughly divided into the collection archive and the correspondence archive.
+The archives can roughly be divided into the collection archive and the correspondence archive.
 The collection archive consists of object registers, inventories, series files and, for some older objects, lists of donations and exchanges.
 This archive can be found under NL-LdnRMV_A3.
 The correspondence archive contains incoming letters and telegrams, copies of outgoing letters, lists of incoming and outgoing correspondence, and so on.
 This archive can be found under NL-LdnRMV_A1.

 Resources